 - Some lenders might also charge you each time you withdraw money from the account.

-One way to calculate whether an offset mortgage is worth it is by calculating your annual costs versus the expected savings.
-Usually, an offset mortgage is most helpful if you’ve got a reasonable sum of money you can keep in your offset account.
+Whether using an offset account would be beneficial for you depends on your financial situation and goals.
+One way you could calculate whether an offset mortgage is worth it is by calculating your annual costs versus the expected savings.
+Usually, an offset mortgage is most helpful if you can keep a reasonable sum of money in your offset account.

 If, however, you think you’ll be paying more than you save, it might be worth considering a basic no-frills home loan.
 Paying an extra fee for a feature, like an offset account, when you only have a few hundred dollars saved in the account may even leave you worse off.

 It’s also helpful to read the fine print when comparing offset mortgages.
 Some only offset a percentage of the account’s balance and not all of it.
 For example, with a 50 per cent offset account, only half of the balance in your account will be used to offset your outstanding loan.

 Some lenders may also have a minimum balance requirement to set up an offset account, so make sure to check with your lender if you’re eligible for one.